baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 ## System Requirements

-* Windows operating system (tested with Windows 7 and Windows 10)
+* Windows operating system
+    - (tested with Windows 7, 10 and 11; not compatible on MAC OS at this time)
 * Notepad (or some editor)

 * 3D Slicer v 4.11.20210226

-!!! abstract "TODO"
-    Currently, the Image Quizzer has been running on Windows operating systems (Windows 7 and 10).
-    With some adjustments to the installation notes, this may also run on a MAC system.

 ## Installation